 - ICU results related to total number of sick (infected).

 The fourth picture I had in my head is pointless because there is nothing left to see on it.
-That picture would compare this with Public Health: 17 million Dutch people.
-And then juggling with QALY-like weighings also comes into play.
-17 million people have an average of 40 years to go, which is 17×40 = 680 million years of life.
-But let's say that only the next 5 years will be ruined (according to many, an underestimate).
-That then stands for 17 million x 5 = 85 million years of impaired well-being and deteriorated facilities and health.
+That picture would contrast with Public Health: 17 million Dutch people.
+And then juggling with QALY-like weightings also comes into play.
+On average, 17 million people still have 40 years to live, which is 17x40 = 680 million years of life.
+But let's say that only the next 5 years will be ruined (an underestimate according to many).
+This then represents 17 million x 5 = 85 million years of compromised well-being and deteriorated facilities and health.

-So if, for example, we save 850 corona victims in the ICU (of people who have an average of less than 10 years to live in questionable health, after such ICU treatment), then every life saved has ruined about 100,000 years of well-being.
+So, for example, if we save 850 corona victims in the ICU (of people who on average have less than 10 years to live in questionable health, after such ICU treatment), then every life saved has ruined approximately 100,000 years of well-being.

 It remains an impossible decision, but we will have to do something with it.